 In California, sexual assault means any non-consensual sexual act, including those acts when the victim lacks capacity to CONSENT.
 Sexual assault is any forced, coerced, unwanted sexual contact.

 - Rape- act of penile/vaginal intercourse, no matter how slight, without CONSENT.
 (CA p.c.
 261)

 - Sodomy – penetration, no matter how slight with the penis of one person with the anus of another person without CONSENT.
 (CA p.c.
 286)

 - Oral copulation– the act of copulating (uniting) the mouth of one person with the sex organ of another person without CONSENT.
 (CA p.c.
 288(a))

 - Penetration with a foreign object – penetration of a sex organ with a body part, instrument or object without CONSENT (CA p.c.
 289)

 - Sexual Battery – touching of the private body parts of another for sexual gratification/abuse without CONSENT.
 (CA p.c.
 243.4)

 - Incest – Sexual intercourse between persons who are related to each other within the degrees wherein marriage is prohibited by law.

-- Statutory Rape – Sexual intercourse with a person who is under the statutory age of consent.
+- Statutory Rape – Sexual intercourse with a person who is under the statutory age of CONSENT.

-Consent (in reference to sexual activity): In California, consent means “affirmative consent”.
+In California, consent means “affirmative consent”.
 Affirmative consent means affirmative, conscious and voluntary agreement to engage in sexual activity.
 It is the responsibility of each person involved in the sexual activity to ensure that he or she has the affirmative consent of the other, or others, to engage in the sexual activity.